Lguanghui/object-detection/显著性检测/Itti/readme.txt

-myitti2.m is the main program.
-Others are the relative functions.
+## Usage

-To run the main program, you should put all these .m files in the same folder.
+1. put all these .m files in the same folder

+2. run myitti2.m as the main program